amohanonamission/AZ-104-AzureAdministrator-Study-Guide/docs/StudyGuide.md

 - Use practice exams to practice focus and time management, and get a real feel of the exam.
 - Track your weak areas in a notes file for daily revision.

+Instead of relying on memorization, I focused on understanding:

+- Why Azure services exist
+- How Azure services interact
+- When each service should be used
+- Microsoft's recommended and best use administrative practices
+- Real-world application and projects creation

 ## Resources I Used

 ### 1. Video Course